-- The page limit of the application is 30 pages (excluding annexes). - Applications do not need to include a plan for the exploitation and dissemination of results, including communication activities.
+• Applications do not need to include a plan for the exploitation and dissemination of results, including communication activities.

-Given the specific nature of MSCA Choose Europe for Science, the following exceptions and additional eligibility criteria apply.
+Given the specific nature of MSCA Choose Europe, the following exceptions and additional eligibility criteria apply.
 This section also contains eligibility conditions, which apply during action implementation but cannot be verified at proposal stage.

-Each Choose Europe for Science programme must have two phases: a first phase of 24 months for a 48-month fellowship or 36 months for a 60-month fellowship, and a second phase of 24 months.
+Each Choose Europe programme must have two phases: a first phase of 24 months for a 48-month fellowship or 36 months for a 60-month fellowship, and a second phase of 24 months.

-- Applications must be submitted by a single entity established in an EU Member State or Horizon Europe Associated Country. - Affiliated entities are not allowed to participate as they cannot claim costs in MSCA Choose Europe for Science. - International organisations with headquarters in an EU Member State or Horizon Europe Associated Country will be deemed to be established in this Member State or Associated Country. - The beneficiary will be responsible for the availability of the necessary complementary funds to implement the proposal and ensure the full coverage of the second phase as described in the proposal. - In each Choose Europe for Science programme, a minimum of three researchers must be recruited.
+- Applications must be submitted by a single entity established in an EU Member State or Horizon Europe Associated Country. - Affiliated entities are not allowed to participate as they cannot claim costs in MSCA Choose Europe. - International organisations with headquarters in an EU Member State or Horizon Europe Associated Country will be deemed to be established in this Member State or Associated Country. - The beneficiary will be responsible for the availability of the necessary complementary funds to implement the proposal and ensure the full coverage of the second phase as described in the proposal. - In each Choose Europe programme, a minimum of three researchers must be recruited.
 Proposals foreseeing recruitment for fewer than three researchers will be deemed ineligible.

-- Recruited researchers can be of any nationality and must comply with the following mobility rule: they must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting beneficiary for more than 12 months in the 36 months immediately before the deadline of the vacancy notice. - For International European Research Organisations' (IERO), 'international organisations' or entities created under Union law, the researchers must not have spent more than 12 months in the 36 months immediately before the deadline of the vacancy notice, in the same appointing organisation.
+- Recruited researchers can be of any nationality and must comply with the following mobility rule: they must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting beneficiary for more than 12 months in the 36 months immediately before the deadline of the vacancy notice. - For International European Research Organisations' (IERO), 'international organisations' or entities created under Union law, the researchers must not have spent more than 12 months in the 36 months immediately before the deadline of the vacancy notice, in the same appointing organisation. - Compulsory national service, short stays such as holidays and time spent as part of a procedure for obtaining refugee status under the Geneva Convention are not taken into account.

-- Compulsory national service, short stays such as holidays and time spent as part of a procedure for obtaining refugee status under the Geneva Convention are not taken into account. - Researchers who are already permanently employed by the organisation hosting them cannot be funded by MSCA Choose Europe for Science. - Researchers who are temporarily employed by the organisation hosting them and who adhere to the mobility requirement can be funded under MSCA Choose Europe for Science. - Researchers must be nationals or long-term residents of an EU Member State or Horizon Europe Associated Country in case the main part of the activities is carried out in a country other than an EU Member State or Horizon Europe Associated Country. - Limitations regarding the researchers' origin and destination should be avoided. - Supported researchers must be in possession of a doctoral degree at the vacancy notice deadline.
-181
+- Researchers who are already permanently employed by the organisation hosting them cannot be funded by MSCA Choose Europe. - Researchers who are temporarily employed by the organisation hosting them and who adhere to the mobility requirement can be funded under MSCA Choose Europe. - Researchers must be nationals or long-term residents of an EU Member State or Horizon Europe Associated Country in case the main part of the activities is carried out in a country other than an EU Member State or Horizon Europe Associated Country. - Limitations regarding the researchers' origin and destination should be avoided. - Supported researchers must be in possession of a doctoral degree at the vacancy notice deadline.

 - The maximum duration of the action must be 60 months from the starting date set out in the grant agreement for a 48-month fellowship and 72 months for a 60-month fellowship.
-It also includes the time that is needed to select and recruit the researchers. - Researchers must be recruited within the first 12 months of the action duration. - After the first phase (24 or 36 months), the researcher will be offered recruitment by the beneficiary to implement the second phase of 24 months as planned. - The minimum duration of each fellowship (on the basis of full-time employment) must be 48 months182 and the maximum duration is 60 months183.
+It also includes the time that is needed to select and recruit the researchers. - Researchers must be recruited within the first 12 months of the action duration. - The minimum duration of each fellowship (on the basis of full-time employment) must be 48 monthsand the maximum duration is 60 months.